LBrontesi/Thesis/README.md

 # Thesis
-Master thesis in Quantitative Finance
+A thesis in Credit Risk focused on reduced form models to model contagion in defaults in financial markets.